9/2/2025

 Lifelong Learning for Educators

-The scope of teaching literacy, especially to students with specific learning needs, makes ongoing professional development imperative.
+The scope of teaching literacy, especially to students with specific learning needs, makes ongoing professional learning imperative.
 Building a culture of continuous improvement will ensure educators are always armed with the latest, most effective instructional methods.

 Leveraging Lexia's Solutions